JamesRodgers17/Monterey-Update-via-MDM---Token-Status/README.md

+*How to use*

-How to use: Download the 3 .xml files from this repo & Navigate to your Jamf Pro Server, path to upload is below.
+Download the 3 .xml files from this repo & Navigate to your Jamf Pro Server, path to upload is below.

 All Settings -> Computer Management (Management Framework) -> Extension Attributes -> Upload